Sports Chiropractor: Injury & Extremity Care

 Low back pain is prevalent in almost any sport.
 Anytime you perform a weight bearing activity strain is placed on your spine.
 In the winter months we see many skiers and snowboarders with low spine related injuries from excessive twisting, turning and an occasional hard landing.

-Shoulder injuries are more common than you think.
-The shoulder is a very complicated joint because it is a ball and socket joint which means it moves in many different directions and has several muscles attached that perform many different functions.
-The shoulder joint rests on a shallow plate/ joint on your scapula bone.
-The humerus (arm bone) attaches to your shoulder with muscles, ligaments, and a circular configuration of ligamentous tissue called your rotator cuff.
+Shoulder injuries are very common these days especially with the rising amounts of postural issues due to technology.
+The shoulder has many muscles that are attached to it from the neck, arm, spine.
+It is a very complicated joint.
+It is a ball and socket joint which means it moves in many different directions and has several muscles attached that perform many different functions.
+The, scapula, humerus and collar bone make up the shoulder joint with many attachments of muscles, ligaments, tendons and a circular configuration of ligamentous tissue called your rotator cuff.
+Movement involves so many different areas and injuries can be time consuming and complicated.

 What muscles are involved, included in the rotator cuff?